snap-coin/snap-coin/README.md

 This is **the fastest approach** as you directly interface with the node, without any translation layer in between.

 1.
-    Create a new node instance (**WARNING:** Only one instance can exist in a  program at once otherwise a panic will happen!)
+    Create a new node instance (**WARNING:** Only one instance can exist in one program at once, otherwise a panic will happen!)
     ```rust
     let node: Arc<RwLock<Node>> = Node::new("./node-path", 8998); // Path where the node will be stored, port to host node
     ```